 From UIC to the C-Suite

 Underrepresentation in upper echelons of the business world begins with underrepresentation in the classroom.
 “Representation matters, and we want to encourage Latinx, African American, women and first-generation students to demand a voice in the conversation and a seat at the table.
 That requires experience, confidence and knowledge.
 We help the students develop all of that in our Future Leaders in Business programs,” says Alanna O’Connor, assistant dean for student recruitment for UIC’s College of Business.
+In partnership with the UIC CHANCE Program, Kendal Parker, director notes that this program serves as a pathway for pre-college students who are interested in the world of business.

 UIC offers a free, selective five-week Future Leaders in Business pre-college experience for high school seniors that typically includes a stay on campus, courses in accounting, finance, marketing and professional development taught by UIC Business faculty and supplemental instruction with math and writing.
 The program began in 2018, and so far 18 participants have enrolled at UIC and received a $5,000 renewable scholarship supported by a gift from alumnus Al Heller BS ’75.